 The fight against deforestation

-On average, Fair&Precious timber production harvests 1-2 trees per hectare every 30 years (average length of a forest concession accorded by States).
+On average, Fair&Precious timber production harvests 1-2 trees per hectare every 30 years (the average length of a forest concession granted by states).

-Such sustainable management ensures the preservation of natural forests and, consequently, their non-conversion into intensive agriculture zones, which is the leading cause of deforestation.
+Such sustainable management ensures natural forests are preserved rather than converted to intensive agriculture, which is the leading cause of deforestation.

-As a result, forests are preserved for generations to come.
+As a result, forests remain for generations to come.

 By protecting tropical forests, Fair&Precious timber production optimises their vital role in the fight against global warming.

-The carbon footprint of an eco-managed forest is superior to that of a natural forest as the harvested timber ensures the continuous storage of the captured CO2, unlike on-site decomposition which releases it.
+The carbon footprint of a sustainably managed forest is superior to that of a natural forest as the harvested timber ensures the continuous storage of captured CO2, whereas in-situ decomposition releases it.

-Thanks to their technical characteristics, tropical timber products have ecological virtues, due to their longevity and the absence of chemical treatments, etc.
+Thanks to their technical characteristics, tropical timber products have other ecological virtues, due to their durability and the fact that they don’t require chemical treatment.

-They are even more significant if the timber replaces petroleum products, such as materials or fuels, and even metals or minerals.
-By way of comparison, their production requires ten times less energy than steel.
+They become even more environmentally significant if the timber substitutes petroleum-based materials and fuels, or metals and minerals.
+By way of comparison, manufacture of timber products requires ten times less energy than steel.